 - Components in public collections cannot depend on private components: A public component is available for the entire Bit community.
 Therefore, it may not depend on components that reside in public collections.

-- Components in private collection cannot depend on components in other organizations: Dependencies in private collections may depend on public collections or on private collections that belong to the same account (personal or organization).
+- Components in private collections cannot depend on components of different owners (users or organizations).
+Components in private collections may depend on public or private collections that belong to the same owner.

 The component playground is a web-based editor and a rendering environment for each component hosted on Bit.dev server.